 Therapeutic Intervention

 Now this patient presented a diagnostic dilemma.
-With no definite diagnosis to the exact nature of the periampullary lesion, further management was contemplated.
+With no definite diagnosis to the exact nature of the periampullary lesion, further management was contemplated did you consider an option of second biopsy and repeating IHC markers to confirm / rule out GIST in this young individual? .
 Being in close proximity to the ampulla and owing to ambiguity about the nature of the lesion and its size, gastroenterology opinion did not favour endoscopic management.
 Hence, we decided to go ahead with surgery.

 An upper midline vertical incision was taken.
 2nd part of duodenum was opened in right lateral part vertically.
 Lesion was seen in very close proximity to ampulla.
-Wide excision of the lesion was done.
+Wide excision of the lesion was done gross margin of excision considered? .
 Duodenal incision was closed primarily in two layers.
 Drain kept.
 Patient did well postoperatively.
 He was discharged on post-op day 5, tolerating full diet.
 Histopathology report showed gross size of 1.5*1.2*0.8cm.
 Submucosal tumor with relatively circumscribed borders composed of spindle cells, small clusters of epitheloid cells and ganglion cells.
 These features are suggestive of duodenal gangliocytic paraganglioma.
 Resection margins are free.

+Do you have surgical specimen pictures or gross pathological or microscopic pictures ?

 Follow up and Outcome